marxanweb/docs/user.md

 ### Changing the basemap
 The basemaps that are used in Marxan Web include both traditional vector cartography and high resolution imagery.
 The vector data is provided by Open Street Map (OSM) which is a community-driven public dataset of the worlds geographic features.
 In many parts of the world it offers unrivalled detail on a whole range of geographic features which are updated on a rolling basis (including down to the street and house level).
 For more information see [OpenStreetMap](https://www.openstreetmap.org/).
 The imagery data comes from a variety of commercial providers, as well as open data from NASA, USGS, and others.
 For more information see [Mapbox Sources](https://www.mapbox.com/about/maps/#data-sources).

-To change the basemap, select one from the list in the User Menu.
-For more information see [The User menu](#the-user-menu).
+To change the basemap, select one from the list in the User Settings.
+For more information see [User settings](#user-settings).

 ### Requirements for importing spatial data
 Any spatial data imported into Marxan Web must have the necessary projection information file present (a *.prj file in a shapefile) so that the feature can be projected internally to an equal area projection.
 This internal reprojection is necessary so that spatial operations can be done (e.g. intersection) and so that Marxan can run using the data.